tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 ### Scheduled Integration

-You can use the HCL AppScan on Cloud plugin’s scheduled event integration to automatically sync or import the scan data into UrbanCode Velocity’s application vulnerabilities metrics at regular interval of time.
-Currently, HCL AppScan on Cloud plugin sync or import scan data from HCL AppScan on Cloud to UrbanCode Velocity at an interval of 5 minutes.
+You can use the HCL AppScan on Cloud plug-in’s scheduled event integration to automatically sync or import the scan data into UrbanCode Velocity’s application vulnerabilities metrics at regular interval of time.
+Currently, HCL AppScan on Cloud plug-in sync or import scan data from HCL AppScan on Cloud to UrbanCode Velocity at an interval of 5 minutes.

 ## Integration

-There are two methods to integrate the plugin:
+There are two methods to integrate the plug-in:

 * Using the user interface
 * Using a JSON file